50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 This song made it onto the pop charts several times with many popular artists over the years.

-This is one of the songs that embody the charisma and elegance of jazz.
+This song embodies the charisma and elegance of jazz.
 Its memorable melody, romantic lyricism, and accessible harmonic progression have made it a beloved standard in jazz and other music circles.

 Be sure to check out: